 - Change Request

-Projects often change, adjusting to the new market conditions or budget amendments.
+Projects often change, adjusting to new market conditions or budget amendments.
 The client would often request certain modifications in the product or development process after the project has already started.
 BAs document each of them, stating which system part is modified and how it affects time and cost.

 - User Manuals